xandkar/cellular-automata/README.md

 Life.
 It shall be recorded in this repo.

-Each of the implementations (living in sequentially numbered directories) shall have its own README file, documenting the approach taken.
+Each of the implementations (living in sequentially numbered directories) shall (eventually) have its own README file, documenting the approach taken.

 Summary